Golf (1995 video game)

-Golf (Note: Known in Japan as T&E Virtual Golf (T＆Ｅバーチャルゴルフ, T&E Bācharu Gorufu)) is a video game developed and published by T&E Soft for the Virtual Boy.
+Golf (Note: Known in Japan as T&E Virtual Golf (T＆ＥT＆Ｅヴァーチャルゴルフ, T&E Bācharu Gorufu)) is a video game developed and published by T&E Soft for the Virtual Boy.
 It was released in August 1995 in Japan and by Nintendo in November 1995 in North America.
 Golf uses standard golf rules and is set in the fictional 18-hole Papillion Golf & Country Club.
 Hazards include water, sand traps, trees, and deep rough grass.
 It is displayed in the Virtual Boy's standard red and black color scheme with 3D effects by use of a 3D processor.
 It was met with critical praise for its controls and physics and mixed reviews for its graphics.
 Nintendo Power called it the third best Virtual Boy release of its year.